Expectations for Communicating Electronically

 FCS realizes that part of 21st century learning is adapting to the changing methods of communication.
 The importance of staff, students and parents engaging, collaborating, learning, and sharing in these digital environments is a part of 21st century learning.
 To this aim, FCS has developed the Expectations for Communicating Electronically to provide direction for employees when participating in online social media activities.
 It is important to create an atmosphere of trust and individual accountability, keeping in mind that information produced by FCS employees is a reflection on the entire district.
 By accessing, creating or contributing to any blogs, wikis, or other social media for classroom or district use, you agree to abide by these expectations.
 Please read them carefully before posting or commenting on any blog or creating any classroom blog, wiki and/or podcast.

-FCS will maintain an official social media presence using sites such as Facebook, Twitter and Linked In for each school in the district.
+FCS maintains an official social media presence using sites such as Facebook, Twitter, YouTube and Linked In for each school in the district.
 These official pages will be designated with logos and language to maintain the branding of the schools and the system.

 All employees must adhere to the Georgia Code of Ethics for Educators (http://www.gapsc.com/Rules/Current/Ethics/505-6-.01.pdf) as stated in FCS Board Policy.